bencebosko/SpringBackendStarter/README.md

     <img src="https://github.com/user-attachments/assets/6a71a3a4-4fae-47c8-8904-8023d1655b38" width="500" alt="project-logo"/>
 </p>

 **Starter project** to build backend services with the [Spring Framework](https://spring.io/projects/spring-framework).
-The repository contains a simple, but **easily extendable** 3-layered architecture implementing **core features** that are neccessary in every web application.
+The repository contains a simple but **easily extendable** 3-layered architecture, implementing **core features** that are neccessary in every web application.
 With this project its easy to spin up simpler backend applications.

 :warning: This is an independent open-source project and is <ins>not officially maintained by the Spring Team<ins>.